Making TruProtect a Reality

 For the next 19 years, Mike continued to mull over his idea.
 In 2002, he again seriously addressed the issue.
 The solution was to patent Mike’s product for a different use.
 According to the patent, the primary use of TruProtect is the protection from hail damage.
 This enabled the secondary uses (insulation, sound barrier, mold and fungus retardation, and fire retardation) to be patented as well.

-With patent in hand, Mike set up a manufacturing plant outside of Lubbock, Texas, where he and his wife Lynn live.
+With patent in hand, Mike set up a manufacturing plant outside of Lubbock, Texas, where he now lives.